 Independence Day Weekend Events:

 - Friday - National Pride Day, T-shirt Day

-- Sunday - Rising of the Flag Ceremony Almond Tree Park 9pm
+- Tuesday - Rising of the Flag Ceremony Almond Tree Park 9pm, at midnight fire works

 Majority Rule Day became a public holiday in 2014.
 It commemorates The Bahamas gaining majority rule for the first time on January 10, 1967, symbolizing the promise of equality, a level playing field, and fair play for all Bahamians.